psaikido/hugle.uk/pages/prose/Thesium/180-mythos-reborn.md

 understand the new mythos.
 Each one, without exception, embraced the new way with gusto and fervour.

+Their new mythos held that the goal of science was to strive for Goodness by means of the Truth, and so to help all beings towards happiness.
+Wellbeing was to be created out of each person's striving to understand things as they really were.
+Their main goal was to become a saviour personally, not to find such a one outside of themselves.
+Such a wisdom-being would understand completely and love fully.
+Their model for such a being was the Abystery.

 Even the Chief Exec was pursuaded to see for himself.
 After his dreaming the corporations were disbanded.
 Great assemblies were held throughout Thesium.
 All that did not align with what was both Good and True was discarded.
 They found the old tribal ways once again, they discovered ways to live that did not require vast energy supplies.
-Permaculture's sprang up everywhere.
+Permacultures sprang up everywhere.
 Local initiatives became the norm.
 The changes were quick and not without pain, but the people soon realised that they were the same as those who, over many millenia on far distant planets, had held constant, had survived and had done